barumau/pandunia/docs/eo/G-PoS.md

 Word order is free also in other cases.
 For example, adjectives can be placed before the noun or after the noun.
-In Panlingvo, one can say *bache suki* or *suki bache* and the meaning is the same: 'a happy child'.
+In Pandunio, one can say *bache suki* or *suki bache* and the meaning is the same: 'a happy child'.
 In most languages one or the other order is preferred or even required.
 For example, in English the noun-last order (e.g. *a happy child*) is normal, and the opposite order (e.g. *a child happy*) would sound abnormal.
 In Spanish it's the opposite: the noun-first order (e.g. *un niño feliz*) is normal and the noun-last order (e.g. *un feliz nīno*) is abnormal.

-In Panlingvo, even adpositions can be placed before nouns as prepositions (as in English) or after nouns as postpositions (as in Japanese and Hindi).
+In Pandunio, even adpositions can be placed before nouns as prepositions (as in English) or after nouns as postpositions (as in Japanese and Hindi).
-The level of flexibility in Panlingvo is uncomparable!
+The level of flexibility in Pandunio is uncomparable!

 But why free word order matters?
-Because it makes it easy to approach Panlingvo.
+Because it makes it easy to approach Pandunio.
 There are more than one way to begin speaking the language.
 Most other languages can offer only one way that is right and all other ways are wrong.
 Therefore a big part of learning is actually about unlearning old habits.
-Not in Panlingvo!
+Not in Pandunio!

 Learning courses can be tailor-made for specific audiences.
-When one teaches Panlingvo to speakers of language X, it's smartest to teach a form of Panlingvo that is close to language X.
+When one teaches Pandunio to speakers of language X, it's smartest to teach a form of Pandunio that is close to language X.
-For example, speakers of Turkish would grasp easily Panlingvo that uses Turkish-like word orders (subject–object–verb, adjective–noun and postpositions) whereas speakers of Malay would grasp easily Panlingvo that uses Malay-like features (subject–verb–object, noun–adjective and prepositions).
+For example, speakers of Turkish would grasp easily Pandunio that uses Turkish-like word orders (subject–object–verb, adjective–noun and postpositions) whereas speakers of Malay would grasp easily Pandunio that uses Malay-like features (subject–verb–object, noun–adjective and prepositions).

-Panlingvo courses can be made so that there is maximum similarity between the source language and the target langauge (Panlingvo) in early stages of learning.
+Pandunio courses can be made so that there is maximum similarity between the source language and the target langauge (Pandunio) in early stages of learning.
-This is a unique feature of Panlingvo.
+This is a unique feature of Pandunio.
-However, as learners make progress, texts in Panlingvo can be adjusted little by little toward the international standard of the language.
+However, as learners make progress, texts in Pandunio can be adjusted little by little toward the international standard of the language.

 ## Quick word derivation

-Panlingvo uses vowel endings for quick word derivation.
+Pandunio uses vowel endings for quick word derivation.
 In this system the final vowel of a word indicates its word class.
 So the root (i.e. stem) of the word indicates a general idea and the vowel endings indicate different manifestations of that idea.

-Panlingvo uses the following vowel endings to mark parts of speech.
+Pandunio uses the following vowel endings to mark parts of speech.

 No vowel or **-e** indicates a noun, which is the name of the thing or idea that the root is about.